kyma-project/busola/docs/extensibility/resources.md

 ]
 ```

-will render the same set of data as:
+renders the same set of data as:

 ```json
 [